realmagicgreen/magicgreen11ty/src/articles/2018-05-26-bamboo-buildings-in-bali.md

 >"Many people still think bamboo is cheap and only for small buildings, but we're showing it can be used to make high houses and really redefine how the material is used."_Terry Sunderland_

 {% assign name = '-02' %}
-{% include partials/image.html, name: name, caption: 'Bamboo interiors and floors at John Hardy Jewelry Factory, Bali' %}
+{% include 'partials/image.html', name: 'name', caption: 'Bamboo interiors and floors at John Hardy Jewelry Factory, Bali' %}